 Currently the minimum requirement to become a Provisional Member of NZAC is a Level 6 diploma course with 200 hours of supervised clinical practice.
 A further 300 hours supervised clinical practice may lead to full membership (see the application pack for the full requirements).

-Please note that by 2018 the planned minimum will be a Bachelors degree (that is, by the end of 2017 the Diploma needs to be completed).
+Please note that by 2019 the planned minimum will be a Bachelors degree (that is, by the end of 2018 the Diploma needs to be completed).
+PLEASE NOTE: This new requirement only applies to new applicants applying for Provisional Membership.

 (Please also see: www.careers.govt.nz)